 So once again, this is what the back of the house looked like the day we moved in.

-And this is what our house looked like this past winter.
+And this is what our house now!
 Two years ago it became a cleaner, fresher painted white brick house (Reserved White by Sherwin Williams)!

 We are very happy with how paint transformed our home!
 Yet the exterior projects didn’t stop with the paint (can’t stop, won’t stop!).